By Cindy Cloninger

 Visually stunning and creating shape, shrubs can be the anchor of your containers.
 With the wide varieties that exist, and the portability of containers, you can plant most anything you desire.
 Here are some showstoppers and proven winners in this category.

+Columbine offers unique depth and comes in a purples, pinks, yellows, and reds.
 Columbine, or Aquilegia came from the Latin word for eagle, perhaps because the petals look like eagle talons.
-Columbine have hardiness in zones 3-9 and are among the easy to grow plant category.
+Columbine has hardiness in zones 3-9 and are among the easy to grow plant category.
 With their unique shape and 'nodding' heads Columbine are real 'thrillers'.

 Bulbs have been planted in containers for years.
 Layering early and late blooms along with different varieties in one container can give you pots bursting with color and fragrance that will last long into autumn.
 Bulbs need to spend time in the cold in order to bloom.
 Make sure to check our chart and find key tips about How to Force Bulbs Like a Pro.
 Some of our favorite bulbs are tulips, crocus, and lilies.